 I don’t recommend it, the blend of half and half and heavy cream in this recipe makes the best smoothest texture.
 If you sub in milk, the texture won’t be as rich and will tend to be icy.

 I recommend Grade B because it has the deepest maple flavor.
 Grade A or fake syrups don’t have the right flavor for a good maple ice cream.
-You can use Grade A but you wont’ really taste any maple flavor.
+You can use Grade A but you won’t really taste nearly as much maple flavor.

 Homemade Maple Ice Cream